serpentvar/streamlab-chatbox/README.md

 - Left-aligned layout: All chat messages and metadata are aligned to the left.
 - Clear black shadow: The text has a clear black shadow effect.
 - Specific font: The font used is 'Microsoft JhengHei' with a font weight of 700.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this CSS code according to the terms of the license.